vmware-tanzu/velero/site/content/docs/v1.0.0/aws-config.md

+---
-# Run Velero on AWS
+title: "Run Velero on AWS"
+layout: docs
+---

 To set up Velero on AWS, you: